shenef/Boktai-Speedrunning/src/zoktai/any.md

 - RNG manip: Short for "Random Number Generator Manipulation".
 Used to influence the randomness within the game to make things happen that are normally reliant on chance.
 - Soft reset: Pressing A + B + Start & Select at the same time reboots the game.
 This is useful for RNG manips and is faster when loading a save after a death.
+- STRG and AGIL: Strength and Agility.
+The second and third status point options.
+They influence your physical damage, movement speed and defense.

 ## Before starting